 While front of the book provides plenty to read, I’m proudest of the final section.
 It contains fly-fishing short stories.
 This style of writing is relatively new to me, but I really enjoy the creative freedom it allows.

 I hope you find this book of interest.
 There are only 400 print copies in the run.
 It is available by check through this website by dropping me an email to email@example.com.
-The price is $29.95, plus postage, priority mail $5.oo.
+The price is $29.95, plus postage.
+Priority mail is now $10.00 Sounds crazy but that’s the bitter truth, my friend.
+I can send it media mail for about half that cost, but it is slow in many zip codes.
 Shipping outside the USA will be more expensive.
 Books are signed and inscribed upon request.
 Checks should be made out to me.